Blaise-93/technical-assessment/README.md

 ```

+To see the test in action, fire on your IDE with `npm run test`.

 __By writing these tests, we ensure that our Sign Up, Login, and related components work as expected, providing a seamless experience for our users.__